leasy-dev/leasy-sdk-js/README.md

 The library works in the browser as well as in Node.js.
 In the browser, this library should be used with caution: The bundle size is large and expected to grow.
 The current design choice of wrapping methods in a class does not allow for code splitting.
-If you only need to make simple read operations, I recommend direct GraphQL calls to the API endpoint with a read key.
+If you only need to make simple read operations, we recommend direct GraphQL calls to the API endpoint with a read key.

 ## Installation